interrogator/corpkit/doc_setup.md

 ### TeX

 Finally, when plotting, The `Use TeX` option requires a TeX distribution.
 TeX is a typesetting system that the *corpkit* plotter can use to generate the text in the plot.
-The main reason pepol

-It's probably not worth downloading TeX just for these images, as TeX installations can be gigabytes in size.
-The main reason people might want to turn the TeX option on is that their paper is written in a TeX font, and they'd like to keep all text consistent.
+It's mostly useful if you're writing up articles using TeX, and would like the fonts in your figures to match.
+If you don't already have TeX, it's probably not worth downloading TeX just for these images, as TeX installations can be gigabytes in size.

+## Settings

+*corpkit* stores two kinds of settings.
+The first are project-specific settings, which are saved to the `settings.ini` file inside each project directory.
+These include annotation schemes, wordlists, TeX use, etc.

+Global settings, such as the path to CoreNLP, recently opened projects, etc., are saved within the tool itself.